bobcorn/connecting-rods-inspector/docs/README.md

 ### Part 2
 1. Distracting objects must be ignored.
-2. Touching connecting rods must be recognised separately.
+2. Touching rods must be recognised separately.
 3. Iron powder presence must be managed as to not interfere with the analysis.

 ## Benchmarks